justirack/HospitalManagementAWS/README.md

 This project will re-create the project found in my HospitalManagement repository but in aws.<br>
 See original project link <a href="https://github.com/justirack/HospitalManagement">here</a> <br>
-The project will use APIGateway to create the endpoints where requests will be sent, and will be backed by lambda functions.
-Data will be stored in multiple dynamoDB tables, with one for each of patients, doctors and appointments respectively.
+The project will have a front-end written in react and a backend that will use API gateway as its entry point and will be backed by lambda functions.
+Data will be stored in DynamoDB.

 # Tentative Architecture
-The following draw.io diagram contains the initial architecture diagram for patients and doctors.
-The diagram will be updated to include appointments once patients and doctors are complete.
+The following draw.io diagram contains the tentative architecture diagram.
+The diagram will be updated to include appointments once users are complete.

 ![Alt](images/hospital_manager_diagram.svg)